boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 The procedure defined in the document provides a mechanism to assist networks managing the load at the source and, thus, contribute to better handle network overloads and optimize the use of resources under non nominal conditions.
 The mechanism also allows to enhance the quality of experience at the LAN by providing a simple tool to communicate local policies to hosts.
 A minimal change is required to that aim.

+With the OS support, the following benefits might be considered by networks:

+Improved Network Performance:
+: The OS can schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance with NRLP signals.

+Cost Efficiency:
+: By managing network usage based on known rate limits, the OS can help reduce network-related costs.
+However, this is difficult to assess.

 Networks that throttle bandwidth for reasons that are not compliant with local jurisdictions, not communicated to customers, etc. are unlikely to share NRLP signals.
 If these signals are shared, it is unlikely that they will mirror the actual network configuration (e.g., application-specific policies).

 ## Applications